apsara-stack/terraform-provider-apsarastack/website/docs/d/zones.html.markdown

 ---
-layout: "alicloud"
+layout: "apsarastack"
-page_title: "Alicloud: alicloud_zones"
+page_title: "Apsarastack: apsarastack"
-sidebar_current: "docs-alicloud-datasource-zones"
+sidebar_current: "docs-apsarastack-datasource-zones"
 description: |-
-    Provides a list of availability zones that can be used by an Alibaba Cloud account.
+    Provides a list of availability zones that can be used by an Apsarastack Cloud account.
 ---

-# alicloud\_zones
+# apsarastack\_zones

-This data source provides availability zones that can be accessed by an Alibaba Cloud account within the region configured in the provider.
+This data source provides availability zones that can be accessed by an Apsarastack Cloud account within the region configured in the provider.

 -> **NOTE:** If one zone is sold out, it will not be exported.